This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 - File a complaint.
 The first step in the process is to officially file a complaint with the Division, outlining your allegations of discrimination.

 - Wait for the investigation.
 The Division will then impartially investigate your case.
-You’ll have to wait for the results, which you will get in a formal report along with a decision on the matter.
+You’ll have to wait for the results, which will be included in a formal report along with a decision on the matter.

 - Conciliation.
 If possible, you will work with the Division and the respondent, the person you are accusing, to resolve the situation.